a-lost-witch/engineering-notes/electronics-instruments.md

 Ballast limits current in circuit

 ---

- # 20. What is line voltage?
+ # 20. What are line and phase voltage?
- Voltage between two phases/ sockets.
-It is around 400V while with neutral, phase voltage is 220 V.
+Line voltage is the voltage measured between two power lines (phase conductors) in an electrical power system.
+Phase voltage is the voltage measured between a single phase and the neutral point in an AC power system.

+In a 3-phase system,
+Line Voltage → voltage between any two phases
+Phase Voltage → voltage between one phase and neutral

+### Example in India:
+Typical 3-phase supply:
+Phase voltage ≈ 230 V
+Line voltage ≈ 400 V

+---